Fact Sheet FS1257

 Directions

-• If your food processor does not have a shredding dish, quarter Brussels sprouts vertically and place in food processor fitted with a chopping blade.
-Pulse until sprouts are finely chopped, stopping several times to scrape down bowl.
-Take care not to leave big chunks or to turn sprouts into mush.
+- Place the shredding disk or fine slicing disk in a food processor.
+Using a feeder tube, gradually shred Brussels sprouts; there will be about 4 1/2 cups.
+If your food processor does not have a shredding disk, quarter Brussels sprouts vertically and place in a food processor with a chopping blade.
+Pulse until finely chopped, scraping the bowl as needed.
+Avoid leaving large chunks or over-processing into mush.